Glossary of abandoned mines terms

 Tailings storage facility (TSF)

-A dam, containment cell or other storage holding the tailings or materials left over from mineral processing.
+A dam, containment cell or other storage used for long-term storage of the tailings from a mineral processing plant.

 Waste rock